Selling your Art/Craft at Art Shows - Major Update 2021

 Greeting the Customer / Customer Interaction:

 If a customer enters your booth area or has been looking for a minute, greet them with your own personal statement.
 This initial greeting will vary with every artist and said along with a smile and eye contact is just a method of letting the customer know that you recognize their presence and you are open to assist them if needed.
 I vary my statements but could be "Hello", "Welcome to my gallery" or "Let me know if you have any questions".
 Some customers want interaction from the artist and some want their space.

-I live near the town of Scottsdale, AZ were many higher end galleries are grouped together in a single area.
-When I enter these galleries they seem to greet me with something like "How is your day going" or "Are you visiting from out of town".
+I live near the town of Scottsdale, AZ where many higher-end galleries are grouped in a single area.
+When I enter these galleries, they seem to greet me with something like "How is your day going" or "Are you visiting from out of town".
 As a note, since the brick-and-mortar galleries know that the vast majority of sales in this area come from out-of-town visitors, asking if you are from out of town is in some ways qualifying the customers for a higher sales possibility.
-For me, it is not no much what they say but the warm pleasant attitude they seem to have while saying it.
+For me, it is not so much what they say but the warm pleasant attitude they seem to have while saying it.
 They usually let me know that they can help me if I have any questions.
 This same technique can be used in an art show as well.